iot49/photo-web/projectBrief.md

   * port 443
   * port 80 (redirects to port 443)
   * cloudflare tunnel
-* Delegates authentication and authorization to the `auth` service
+* Delegates authentication and authorization to the `auth` service (see Figures 2 and 3 for detailed authentication and authorization flows)
 * Rate limiting for ingress via cloudflare tunnel (TODO)

 #### Auth